ConnorLayson/RFIDsheild/README.md

 Toggles specific LED or LEDs on or off, whichever it isn't already.
 Needs 1 paramiter (see below)

 PARAMITERS:
 The led paramiter is the same for all 3 functions it is refrenced in.
+It can either be a single integer or it can be a list of integers.
+A single integer will use only one LED while a list affects all the LEDs you mention in it

+                    LED array
+                      0   4
+                      1   5
+                      2   6
+                      3   7

+EXAMPLE:
+import RFIDsheild
+leds = RFIDsheild.led_array()

+#Toggle single LED
+leds.toggle(3)
+#Clear
+leds.clear()
+#Activate multiple LEDs
+to_light = [0,2,4,6]
+led.activate(to_light)